 - Minimizes usage of fracturing fluid additives, like gaur, crosslinkers, and friction reducers, for pumping proppant through the fractures

-Recognizing the need for stronger proppants, Oceanit's HOPS technology is a nanomaterials treatment for sand proppants to improve flow, maintain production, and reduce the need for remediation.
+Recognizing the need for stronger proppants, Oceanit's HOPS technology is a nano-treatment for sand proppant to improve flow, maintain production, and reduce the need for remediation.
 The HOPS treatment imparts significantly higher crush resistance and improved chemical compatibility.
 HOPS can be applied to locally harvested proppant/sand directly at the well site as needed, greatly reducing logistical challenges and providing significant cost savings over traditional proppant.
 Applications include deep onshore wells and formations with closure stresses up to 10,000 psi and wells with easy access to "lower quality" sand, but limited resources to procure "high quality" proppant.